 - If the other member attempted to poach your customer at delivery;

-- If the other member threatened you in any way or used abusive/offensive language;
+- If the other member threatened you in any way or used abusive/offensive language.

-When our team cannot help:
+When our team can't help

 - If you've witnessed a member breaking our Rules, Regulations and General Policies of the Exchange, please contact us;

-- If your late payment isn't at least seven days overdue from the due date of invoice;
+- If your late payment isn't at least seven days overdue from the due date of the invoice;

 - You haven't made an effort to reach out to the other member.

-How to raise a payment complaint
+How to raise a payment dispute

-To raise a payment complaint you must:
+To raise a payment dispute you must: